qiaochen/A2C/Report.md

 ## Performance Evaluation
 ### Training
-During training, the performance stabilized since around the episode 240 after a history of fluctuation.
+During training, the performance stabilized from around the 240th episode after a series of fluctuation.
 Before that, the first time the performance surpassed 30 occurred at around episode 120.
 The episodic and average (over 100 latest episodes) scores are plotted as following:

-- Reward per-episode during training
+- Total rewards per-episode during training

 ![img](https://raw.githubusercontent.com/qiaochen/A2C/master/training_score_plot.png)

-- Average reward over latest 100 episodes during training
+- Average total rewards over latest 100 episodes during training

 ![img](https://raw.githubusercontent.com/qiaochen/A2C/master/training_100avgscore_plot.png)

 As can be seen from the plot, the average score gradually reached and passed 30 during training, before the early-stopping scheme terminates the training process.

 ### Testing
 The scores of 100 testing episodes are visualized as follows:

 ![img](https://raw.githubusercontent.com/qiaochen/A2C/master/test_score_plot.png)

 The model obtained an average score of 37.91 during testing, which is over 30.

 ## Conclusion